Join us on August 3rd & 4th in Pittencrieff Park, Dunfermline.

 Organised by Forth Pilgrim Ltd., the festival has received financial support from Fife Council and the Polish Consulate for Scotland.
 It is hoped that the festival will open the door to new international partnerships and cultural collaborations between Fife and Poland for future years.

-Roger Pickering, Director of Forth Pilgrim said, ‘We first discovered this story in 2012, after uncovering a defense on the edge of Pittencreiff Park with the help of Fife Council’s archaeology team.
+Last year, Roger Pickering, Director of Forth Pilgrim said, ‘We first discovered this story in 2012, after uncovering a defence on the edge of Pittencreiff Park with the help of Fife Council’s archaeology team.
 Five years later, we’re delighted to be showcasing this find alongside the illustrated maps and plans in this flagship festival.
 We hope this is the first of many untold stories to be presented in Scotland’s ancient capital.’

 Gordon Mole, Fife Council’s Senior Manager for Business & Employability, said, ‘We are delighted that HLF have match funded the award made by the Council’s Strategic Events Investment Programme for Defend Fife WWII.
 We are very pleased to be supporting this new event and are confident this will draw a significant audience from all over Scotland and beyond because of the content and quality of the programme in celebrating and commemorating the remarkable events which took place in Dunfermline during the Second World War.’